MichaelCurrin/nested-jekyll-menus/README.md

 The easy way to nest content in your Jekyll site and have menus auto-generate for you at each level.

 Create directories and content pages in you Jekyll site using _any_ number of nested levels and an `index.md` file at each level.
 Then use the logic in the project to iterate over all pages and filter to just the pages and directories at the current level.
-This handled in two includes files which can be adapted to build a menu for Jekyll site.
+This is handled in two includes files which can be adapted to build a menu for a Jekyll site.

 ## Demo